normalize/mz/README.md

 ### Can I use this in production?

-If you do, you should probably install [bluebird][bluebird] as native v8 promises are still pretty raw.
+Yes, Node 4.x ships with stable promises support.
+For older engines, you should probably install [bluebird][bluebird].

 ### Will this make my app faster?